romazu/arxivql/README.md

 # description:  Cosmic ray production, acceleration, propagation, detection.
 Gamma ray astronomy and bursts, X-rays, charged particles, supernovae and other explosive phenomena, stellar remnants and accretion systems, jets, microquasars, neutron stars, pulsars, black holes
 ```

-The library also provides useful category catalog:
+The library also provides a useful category catalog.
+Combined with archive iteration (e.g., `for cat in T.cs`), this allows one to work with all archives as collections.

 ```python
 from arxivql.taxonomy import catalog, categories_by_id